 When it comes to exploring the UK, where we are based at the moment, we usually travel by ourselves instead of going on a tour or hiring a guide.
 To be honest, there is no particular reason, when you live somewhere for quite some time, you are convinced that you know your place very well and you don’t really need a guide, but this mindset can be easily argued against.
 We never thought we would need to go on a tour to discover new places in the UK until a company named Rabbie’s Tour contacted us and invited us to choose one of the tours they offer.

 If you followed us for a while, you know we are always up for an adventure or a trip.
 In other words, we are unable to say “no” if we can travel to a new place.

 Rabbie’s offers one, two, three or more day tours.
 We opted for a weekend gateway in England and chose a two-day tour from London to the Cotswolds, Bath, and Oxford since we have never visited the Cotswolds before, but we heard a lot of good things about the area.
-The tour doesn’t come with the accommodation, so we booked a hotel in Cirencester, where we were supposed to stay for the night.
+The tour doesn’t come with the accommodation, so we booked our accommodation in the largest town in the Cotswolds, where we were supposed to stay for the night.

 Starting our tour in London

 The pickup location was next to London Victoria’s train station, on the opposite side of Victoria Coach Station.
 Finding the minibus was straightforward and we were welcomed by our driver, who was also our guide for the next two days.

 Avebury and Cherhill White Horse